 2 tsps. cayenne or any ground chili (optional)

-100g rehydrated dried shiitakes, chopped or ground pork
+100g rehydrated dried shiitakes, chopped (for vegan option) or ground pork

 1 tbsp. ginger, minced